 Now for things actually related to my writing...

-I understand that not everyone will enjoy what I write and like the direction I take the characters or story.
+I understand that not everyone will enjoy what I write.
 That doesn't bother me.
-My main goal is to write a clear, logical, character driven tale where you can understand their motivations.
+My main goal is to write a clear, logical tale where you can understand the motivations of the characters involved.
 For me, storytelling 101 is writing the story to suit your characters, not twisting your characters into unrecognizable pretzels to fit the story you want to tell.
-So basically, even if you don't like where I went, I at least hope you get why I went there.
+So basically, even if you don't like where I went, I at least hope you understand why/how I went there.
 If I fail at that, there's a problem on my end.